Discharge Rate given Height at Outlet Zone with respect to Discharge Solution

 How to Calculate Discharge Rate given Height at Outlet Zone with respect to Discharge?

-Discharge Rate given Height at Outlet Zone with respect to Discharge calculator uses Discharge = Length*Width*Height of Crack*Falling Speed/Outer Height to calculate the Discharge, Discharge Rate given Height at Outlet Zone with respect to Discharge is measure of quantity of any fluid flow over unit time.
+Discharge Rate given Height at Outlet Zone with respect to Discharge calculator uses Discharge = Length*Width*Height of Crack*Falling Speed/Outer Height to calculate the Discharge, The Discharge Rate given Height at Outlet Zone with respect to Discharge formula is defined as the measure of quantity of any fluid flow over unit time.
 Discharge is denoted by Q symbol.

 How to calculate Discharge Rate given Height at Outlet Zone with respect to Discharge using this online calculator?
 To use this online calculator for Discharge Rate given Height at Outlet Zone with respect to Discharge, enter Length (L), Width (w), Height of Crack (h), Falling Speed (v') & Outer Height (H) and hit the calculate button.
 Here is how the Discharge Rate given Height at Outlet Zone with respect to Discharge calculation can be explained with given input values -> 0.3435 = 5*2.29*12*0.1/40.